djorlando24/pyLabDataLogger/README.md

   the driver manually when the device is detected.

 - While Rigol scopes are supported by both sigrok and usbtmc, they are not fully compilant with the standards and connectivity issues are common.
 These still need to be fixed.

+See Hardware.md for more detailed information.